 What is an API?

 An application programming interface (API) is a digital bridge that allows two computer programs to interact with each other.
-The bridge consists of a set of instructions written in a particular computer programming language.
+The bridge consists of a set of instructions written in a particular computer programming language and allows automated crypto trading.
 It oversees how the two programs can interact with each other, including but not limited to, the language that must be used, the syntax of exchanged messages, and the allowed frequency of messages per second.

 An API allows developers and traders to import an existing platform into their applications to enhance their application’s functionality.
 This saves a lot of time and resources as developers do not need to build a similar platform from scratch.